Zero Waste City Guide

 If you need a drink while out and about

 Aside from not buying new things, making sure your food scraps get composted is likely the very best thing you can do to reduce your personal waste footprint.
 Here’s how to get composting in Ann Arbor:

 See if you can get curbside pickup

-If you have a brown cart you can put food scraps in your compost bin!
-If you have city waste services and need a brown bin you can request one below.
+If you have a brown cart, you can put food scraps in your compost bin!
+If you have city waste services and need a brown cart you can request one below.
 Expect significant waits as staff are limited.

 Get connected with a neighbor

-If you don’t have access to a curbside card, you can check out the Share Waste app to see if your neighbors have a way to take your compost.
+If you don’t have access to a curbside cart, you can check out the Share Waste app to see if your neighbors may be willing to take your compost.

 Start your own compost